South Downs Way 100 Mile Relay Rules

 6 Runners are strongly advised to carry a whistle and/or a mobile phone at all times.

-7 The last runner in the relay at any point is particularly advised to carry a mobile phone – if s/he has an accident there will be no following runner to raise the alarm.
+7 The last runner at any point in the relay is strongly advised to carry a mobile phone – if s/he has an accident there will be no following runner to raise the alarm.

 8 At designated two baton changeovers the outgoing runner should leave when the incoming runner has reached the road.
 Neither runner should race across it.